-Over the past year, Ceres has focused on its strategy of optimizing its asset footprint around core products through strategic divestments and utilizing proceeds to optimize the Corporation's capital structure.
-The Corporation remains committed to optimizing the potential of its assets, drawing on its extensive experience in grain markets to cultivate enduring partnerships with its network.
-Ceres continues to look for creative, capital-efficient solutions when partnering with independent co-ops to increase Ceres' farmer-direct origination and thus achieve our vision of enabling our customers to realize their supply chain and sustainability goals.
+Ceres continues to focus on streamlining its asset footprint as part of its core strategy.
+Ceres' execution of strategic divestments and utilizing proceeds to optimize the Corporation's capital structure have been enablers of success over the past two quarters, and the Corporation remains committed to enhancing operational efficiencies and fully realizing the potential of its assets, drawing on its extensive experience in grain markets to cultivate enduring partnerships with its network.
+Ceres continues to look for creative, capital-efficient solutions to increase Ceres' farmer-direct origination through strategic partnerships, and thus achieve our vision of enabling our customers to realize their supply chain and sustainability goals.